EmilyK/Quali-Hewa/README.md

 ```
 cp localsettings.py.example localsettings.py
 ```
+In this case, all this is done in the `quali` folder.

 3) Edit the `localsettings.py` file in production or development with your database settings such as passwords or usernames or even other database systems.
 In the server, you edit this with either `vim` or `nano`

 4) Install project dependency